radhoo/resistive_touchscreen/README.md

 # resistive_touchscreen
-Code to use a resistive touchscreen with AVR microcontrollers, released as open source under LGPL.
+Code to use a resistive touchscreen with AVR microcontrollers, released as open source under GPL v2.

 More details on: http://www.pocketmagic.net/resistive-touchscreen/